apetrynet/cat-doorbell/README.md

 When successfully programed the cat-dorbell will ring after a seconds delay to confirm valid ring code is stored.

 ## Schema
-I'll add aschema of the board so people actually can create this.
+I'll add a schema of the board so people actually can create this.

 ## Hardware (BOM)
 * 1 Arduino/ATMega328P